Family Spring Break

 WELCOME TO PARADISE

-Waste no time.
-Put on a swimsuit and let’s go exploring.
-Head to beautiful Blue Hole Park, where you can dive into holes swarming with vibrant colored fish.
-Then it’s off to Crystal Caves, located in the East End of Bermuda near St. George, the beautiful 5-million-year-old underground caves feature stalactites and stalagmites and a boardwalk over azure waters to wow visitors of all ages.
+On your first day in Bermuda, you’ll be eager to put on a swimsuit and go exploring.
+Head to beautiful Blue Hole Park, where you can dive into natural pools teeming with brightly coloured fish.
+Then, descend into a world of wonder at Crystal Caves, located on the East End near St. George's.
+The spectacular 5-million-year-old caves feature stalactites and stalagmites, plus a boardwalk over azure underground waters.
+It’s a surefire way to wow everyone in your crew.

 Day 2

-Head to toward the East End of the island for a full day of history, beauty, and fun.
-Step back in time as you and the family rediscover the Old Towne of St. George’s, named a UNESCO heritage site.
-True to its name, Long Story Short tour is the perfect way to soak up the overarching town history.
+Head toward the island’s East End for a full day of history, beauty, and fun.
+Step back in time as you and the family discover the Old Towne of St. George’s, named a UNESCO World Heritage site.
+True to its name, the Long Story Short tour provides the perfect way to soak up the town’s historic highlights in a fun way.

-Hitting the beach is an absolute must, and you won't go wrong at either of these child-friendly gorgeous beaches.
-Enjoy the crystal-clear water, and even snorkel if you are feeling adventurous.
-Many fish will even come close to shore, making wildlife viewing easy and fun for kids.
+Next, head to Tobacco Bay or Clearwater Beach.
+Hitting the beach is an absolute must, and you won't go wrong at either of these gorgeous, kid-friendly beaches on the island’s East End.
+Enjoy the crystal-clear water and go snorkelling if you’re feeling adventurous.
+Many fish will come close to shore, making wildlife viewing easy and fun for kids.

 Day 3

-A hidden gem located in the heart of Flatt’s Village, this cottage, roadside restaurant has a large twilight outdoor patio with direct access to a children's play area.
-You can’t help but snap a photo in the quaint and cozy hotspot, as you indulge in their exquisite locally grown farm-to-table styled menu.
+For lunch, check out Village Pantry.
+A hidden gem located in the heart of Flatts Village, this roadside restaurant has a large outdoor patio.
+You can’t help but snap a photo in the quaint and cosy cottage as you indulge in delicious, locally grown food from their farm-to-table-style menu.

 Day 4

-Swimming with dolphins may sound like a distant fantasy.
-Well, in Bermuda let your wildest dreams come to life as you take part in a ‘Dolphin Experience’ located in the sheltered lagoons in the National Museum of Bermuda.
+Swimming with dolphins is a dream for many.
+Kick off the day with a ‘Dolphin Experience’ at Dolphin Quest, located in the sheltered lagoons of the National Museum of Bermuda.

-Hop on a Segway Tour for an exhilarating experience.
-These high-tech, environmentally friendly, self-balancing vehicles help you reconnect with your inner-child, perfect for a family vacation.
-Put on your explorer’s hat as you glide your way around Dockyard and catch a glimpse of historic sites like the National Museum of Bermuda and the Commissioner’s House, home to the Defence Heritage Exhibit that describes the military history of Bermuda.
+Then hop on a Segway Tour for an exhilarating exploration of Royal Naval Dockyard.
+These high-tech, environmentally friendly, self-balancing vehicles are perfect for a family excursion.
+Put on your explorer’s hat as you glide your way around Dockyard, passing by historic sites like the National Museum of Bermuda and the Commissioner’s House.

-Need to cool off.
-We’ve got you covered.
-Located in the historic Keep Fort on the Royal Naval Dockyard complex is the crystal-clear lagoon at Snorkel Park Beach, a man-made shallow shoreline with all the necessary amenities to please the entire family.
-Who said you can’t build a beach on an island?
+Then cool off with a snorkelling adventure at Snorkel Park Beach.
+Located in the historic Keep Fort on the Dockyard complex is the crystal-clear lagoon at Snorkel Park Beach, a man-made shallow shoreline with all the necessary amenities to please the entire family.

 Day 5